 A strange title, I know.
 The first question people wonder when we talk about wanting to move somewhere else is often “Why would you want to leave the US?”.
-(When I start to explain my reasons, I also often am asked to run for office to change things for the better, which I will also speak in a follow-up post.)
+(When I start to explain my reasons, I also often am asked to run for office to change things for the better, which I am disinterested in doing.)

 I’m sure this won’t be a comprehensive answer because the reasons are complex.
 I’ll try to break down some of the different areas.

 The original ‘version’ of the nation was pretty focused on minimal government power, non-interference in world affairs, and individualism.
 As I’ll also cover in later posts, there is also a horrible track record with civil rights and labor, regardless of the Bill of Rights so enshrined in our society.
 Additionally, it is interesting is to see the threads of fear that still constrict around the heart of the nation, even if the target has changed over time.

 The United States of America has an interesting history (and I’m going to be vague since I’m not a historian, I just like history).
 Much as you have to study the childhood and adolescence of someone with severe mental disorders, you have to understand some elements of US History to see where has gone a bit off the rails.
 It was a remote colony that was being taxed heavily (that was the point of it being a colony, mind) without having much say in the matter.
 So, the highest educated and wealthier folks in the US decided they’d rather fight to the death than keep paying those taxes.
 Now, sure, when it came time to say “well, how would we setup a country”, they came up with some nice experimental notions of how to do it, with a lot of compromises to make it work.

 Something to remember – if anyone talks about “what the founding fathers wanted”, they’re talking out of their arse.
 There were a vast array of differing philosophies all smashed together, and so very many times, the Great Experiment almost collapsed.
 Compromise on wildly different views was the only way things managed for quite some time.